 Vold was very much a retelling of Vega from SFII.
 Both characters did not dress like traditional martial arts masters.
+Vega had a modern militaristic uniform whereas Vold had a costume more like a royal military outfit.
 They each had an assortment of awe-inspiring moves that could tear through opponents with ease.
-They could defy gravity and finish opponents with a few powerful strikes.
+They could even defy gravity and finish opponents with a few powerful strikes.

 The setting of the Fighting Layer tournament was probably the most interesting part of the game itself.
 Each stage had personality.
 Each level told a story and the collective could be considered the template for great stage designs.
 The next blog will look at Zausu Island in more detail.